Thoroughbreed/CryptoChat/README.md

 - mv - If you just type mv, you move room, but if you input arguments like `mv NewName` you rename yourself
 - pwd - If you just type pwd you can change your secure key (hidden), if you add arguments like `pdw NewPassword` it changes to NewPassword

+#### Known issues
+When you build the project, VS sometimes claims that the class ChatRoom is static, however it is not static.
+It looks like a bug in the protobuf generated class, this is easily fixed with the editor suggestion of making ChatRoom non static.

 ### Changelog
 | Version | Change |
 |-|-|